 I’m not a fan of E-books, or of Kindles either, they hurt my eyes, and I find them very impersonal.
 While this technology may encourage some people to read (which is always a fantastic thing to achieve)I do not want them to ever replace real books.As far as I’m concerned nothing will ever be able to replace the special feeling of holding a book, or of borrowing a book from a Library, knowing that many readers before me have turned these same pages and gone on the journey I’m about to embark upon.

 Francois Truffaut’s superb film is set in a future where books (and the reading of them)are banned by law.
 Some citizens still read books in secret though, if they are discovered they are reported to the authorities.
 Firemen are then sent after these people.
 The firemen seek out and burn the books in their possession.

-With public libraries being closed all around us (or threatened with closure), with younger people being hooked on their phones, TVs, and computers instead of reading physical books or engaging face to face with other people; I would say that this film is terrifyingly relevant for todays society.
+With public libraries being closed all around us (or threatened with closure), with younger people being hooked on their phones, TVs, and computers instead of reading physical books or engaging face to face with other people; I would say that this film is terrifyingly relevant for our society today.
 Too many people are nowadays content to sit back and binge on the rubbish being churned out online or on TV instead of engaging with real life and using their own brains and imagination.

 Julie Christie as two very different women.
 One a TV addict, the other a book lover.
 Screenshot by me.

 Many in society are now just like the TV addicted zombie like people who are depicted in this film.
 Many young people now don’t even read, and they have zero interest in ever doing so!
 Their loss I say, but doesn’t it worry anyone else how dumbed down things are becoming in society at large?
 It seems like fewer and fewer people are avid readers, and that technology is taking over our lives.
 If this is the future, then it is not one I’m looking forward to being a part of it.